Mexico entry requirements for Netherlands passport holders

 Return or onward ticket

-Immigration officers at Mexico City and Cancún airports routinely ask for a return or onward flight booking.
-Have a printed or digital copy of your ticket out of Mexico within 180 days.Recommended
+Immigration officers at Mexico City, Cancún, and other airports routinely ask for proof of onward travel.
+Have a printed or digital copy of your return flight or a bus/ticket out of Mexico.
+A one-way ticket without onward proof can get you denied boarding.Recommended

 Proof of accommodation